IBM/text-summarization-and-visualization-using-watson-studio/README.md

 ## 4. Add the data

 [Clone this repo](https://github.com/IBM/text-summarization-and-visualization-using-watson-studio)
 Navigate to [data](https://github.com/IBM/text-summarization-and-visualization-using-watson-studio/tree/master/data) and save the file on the disk.
+The data has been extracted from one of the movie review websites online.

 Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 From there you can click